open-toolchain/hello-helm/README.md

-##Sample node.js hello world application packaged as a container with a Helm Chart
+## Sample node.js hello world application packaged as a container with a Helm Chart

+Try to deploy it to Kubernetes with this IBM Cloud DevOps toolchain: https://github.com/open-toolchain/simple-helm-toolchain fully preconfigured for you.

 Note: The Helm chart was created using a 'helm create hello' command, then altered to pass an image pull secret (to enable later deployments from private image registries), i.e.